Rotary Youth Program of Enrichment

 Who should attend RYPEN?

 14-17 year olds involved in their local communities who have not previously attended RYPEN.
+Participants can be nominated by others or nominate themselves to attend through registering their interest via the link below.

-How much will RYPEN cost me?
+How much will RYPEN cost?

 How do I register to attend RYPEN?

-What 2016 RYPEN awardees thought of RYPEN:
+What past RYPEN awardees thought of RYPEN:

 ‘it was the best 3 days of the year’